V. L. Ethiraj

 One of Ethiraj's successes was the Lakshmikanthan murder case, which he successfully fought in defense of Tamil actors M. K. Thyagaraja Bhagavathar and N. S. Krishnan.
 His advocacy was described by C. P. Ramaswami Iyer as "a marvel of the 20th century".
+He mentored a number of young lawyers in Madras including his nephew M. Narayan Moorthy, who later became a Justice on Madras High Court.